lapalme/pyrealb/README.md

     * `rule-en.js` : English conjugation and declension tables
     * `lexicon-fr.json` : French lexicon (52,547 entries) in json format
     * `rule-fr.js` : French conjugation and declension tables

-_Nota bene_:
+    * `lexicon-en.jsonrnc, lexicon-fr.jsonrnc` : json-rnc schemas for the lexicons
+    * `lexicon-en.jsonrnc.json, lexicon-fr.jsonrnc.json` : standard JSON schemas corresponding to the json-rnc schemas for the lexicons; these files are created by the validation process.

+**_Nota bene_:**

-1. In the following directories, the `__init__.py` file is used to set the appropriate search path for  *pyrealb* functions; this ensures that the current Python source files are used for execution.
+1. In the following directories, the `__init__.py` file is used to set the appropriate search path for  *pyrealb* functions; this ensures that the current Python source files are used for execution and testing.
 2. Some directories include `markup.py` which should be loaded using `pip`.
 Unfortunately I never managed to make this "piped" version work, it does not import the name `oneliner`although it should.
 It works only if the file is in the local directory.

+* [`docs`](./docs): The html and image files should be copied at `http://www.iro.umontreal.ca/~lapalme/pyrealb/` which is used for convenient web access.

-* [`docs`](./docs): in both English and French.
+    * English and French documentation
-    * `documentation.html` : generated documentation (used for consultation) **DO NOT EDIT directly**  [Online version](http://www.iro.umontreal.ca/~lapalme/pyrealb/documentation.html?lang=en)
+        * `documentation.html` : generated documentation **DO NOT EDIT directly**  [Online version](http://www.iro.umontreal.ca/~lapalme/pyrealb/documentation.html?lang=en)
         * `documentation.py`: Python program for generating `documentation.html` using `markup.py`
-          once this is run `documentation.html` should be copied at `http://www.iro.umontreal.ca/~lapalme/pyrealb/documentation.html` which is used for consultation
         * `style.css`: style sheet for the documentation
         * `userinfos.py`: definitions of variables containing the examples
         * `user.js`  : Python helper script.

+    * Supplements to the documentation for specific aspects.
+Edit a *Markdown* (`.md)` file and use the `Makefile` for generating the *html* version.
+        * `Hacking-pyrealb.md` : tricks of the trade for dynamic constituent structure modification
+        * `Lexicon-Format-en.md, Lexicon-Format-fr.md` : language specific detailed documentation about lexicon entries.
+        * `Realizer-Architecture.md` : description of the class organisation of the *jsRealB*/*pyrealb* ecosystem
+        * `Makefile` :
+            *  `make all` : update the documentation after changing `documentation.py` or any *Markdown* file
+            * `make export` : list the files that should be present on the web consultation directory

 * [`IDE`](./IDE) : Integrated Development Environment

     * `ide.py`: built on the Python *read-eval-print loop*, it imports *pyrealb* to get the realization of an expression, to consult the lexicon, the conjugation and declension tables.
 It is also possible to get a *lemmatization*: i.e. the *pyrealb* expression corresponding to a form.
     * `README.html`: documentation and examples

     *Nota bene*: The [evaluation demo of *jsRealB*](http://rali.iro.umontreal.ca/JSrealB/current/demos/Evaluation/index.html) is more convenient than this IDE to develop *pyrealb* expressions as both programs share the same formalism.
 The *jsRealB* demo provides an editor and access to the lexicons and  rules.

 * [Notebooks](./NoteBooks) : Jupyter notebooks (in English and French) with can be used as an executable introduction to *pyrealb*

 * [`tests`](./tests) : unit tests of special features of *pyrealb* in both French and English.
-Files have the pattern `*_{en|fr}.py`
+They are designed to launched with `pytest`.
+Files have the pattern `test_*_{en|fr}.py`.

-    * `test.py`: simplistic function to check if a function returns the expected answer and display appropriate message
+    * `README.md`: more details on the organisation and use of the test files
-    * `testAll.html` : run this file to run all tests
+    * `test_all.sh` : run this file in a terminal to run all test files of the directory

 # Demos